skarmoutsosv/KTurtleExample/README.md

 An educational example using the KTurtle programming environment.

 The program myname.turtle draws the Greek name "ΔΕΣΠΟΙΝΑ" in variable heights and widths.
-It uses extensivly the 'learn' command.
+It uses extensively the 'learn' command.

 A nice excersize is to edit this program so that it will draw your own name.